henkrehorst/cec-tutorials/kafka/README.md

 - You may create the consumer in any programming language, as long as it has support for kafka consumers and apache avro.
 E.g. Because rust has a rdkafka and apache avro library, the experiment-producer was developed in rust;
-  Python also has libraries for both, and for the output illustrated above, I used Python.
+  Python also has libraries for both, and the output illustrated above uses Python.
 - Try changing the parameters passed into the `experiment-producer` such as the duration, sample-rate, stabilization-samples, carry-out-samples, etc...
   To see the available options, run the script with the `--help` parameter.